ado1d/Design-pattern---code-smells/description.md

 ### Bridge: decoupling abstractions and implementations

-**Motivation** – When a class has multiple dimensions of variability, a single inheritance hierarchy leads to a combinatorial explosion of subclasses【397500904049375†L36-L45】.
+**Motivation** – When a class has multiple dimensions of variability, a single inheritance hierarchy leads to a combinatorial explosion of subclasses.
 The Bridge pattern splits the class into an **abstraction** hierarchy and an **implementation** hierarchy.
 Each abstraction contains a reference to an implementation and delegates work to it.
 The two hierarchies can vary independently.

 **Example – shapes and colours** – Suppose you need to draw shapes (circle, square) in different colours (red, blue).
 Without a bridge, you might create `RedCircle`, `BlueCircle`, `RedSquare`, `BlueSquare`.
 With the bridge, you create separate shape and colour hierarchies: